wp-plugins/simple-links/readme.txt

 == Changelog ==
 = 2.9.3 =
-* No longer include children categories
+* No longer include children categories automatically.
+Instead have the ability to select with child categories to include.

 = 2.9.2 =
 * Fix bug with link nofollow